jgigault/HOWTO-quadruply-linked-list/README_STEP4.md

 }
 ```

-Every point of the map is now browsed by *current_pt.
+Every point of the map is now reached by *current_pt.
 Let's check if we encounter the character 'X'.
 When it appears, call a function fill_island() that will replace all 'X' of the current island with the new index, and then incremente the index and continue the loop:

 ```c
 void				create_islands(t_point *pt)